 All Mailchimp users have access to the tools they need to start sending more personalized messages—and if you need something even more targeted, Mailchimp Pro users have access to Advanced Segmentation.

-We’ve laid out a few steps to help you start organizing your audience, whether you’re starting a brand new list or you have thousands of contacts already.
+We’ve laid out a few steps to help you start organizing your audience, whether you’re building a brand new audience or you have thousands of contacts already.

-- Step 1: Get all your audience data into your Mailchimp list.
+- Step 1: Get all your audience data into your Mailchimp audience.

 Then you can benefit from the insights we provide for you, like patterns in your data and pre-built segments.